Miftau/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

-# :shell: Learning Bash :shell:
+# :shell: 0x1B - WebStack Debugging #4 :shell:

-In this project I will be learning various techniques to use bash for scripting.
-I hope to use bash to make my coding, development, and deployment in 2019 much more seemless.
-I use python for scripting right now, but bash is very powerful for common SRE tasks so I feel I must learn it to be proficient as a software engineer.
+In this project I will be debugging nginx issues, specifically the issue of limited open files for worker processes.
+This issue was resolved by the puppet file located in this project.
+It was run in a docker container to fix the issue.

 ## :running: Getting Started